mariolong/mariolong.github.io/posts/archlinux-enable-cron.rst

 Installation
 =========================================================================

 cronie is installed by default as part of the base group.
 Other cron implementations exist if preferred, Gentoo's cron guide offers comparisons.
-For example, fcron, bcron or vixie-cron are other alternatives. dcron used to be the default cron implementation in Arch Linux until May 2011.
+For example, fcron, bcron or vixie-cron are other alternatives. dcron used to be the default cron implementation in Arch linux until May 2011.

 Configuration
 ====================================================================